Observing Minard Observing Napoléon

 Then, there is a second major inconsistency, which is also an inconsistency in methodology, namely the linear interpolation of the long leg from Vilnius to Vitebsk.
 While it is also the longest leg in the entire graph, it is notably the leg, which encompasses the largest absolute loss in men suffered in the entire campaign.
 Out of the 340,000 men alive in Vilnius (400,000 − 60,000 diverging to Polotsk) 165,000 have perished, with just 175,000 still alive at Vitebsk.
 Notably, losses occurring on this single leg of the march into Russian territory exceed in absolute figures any losses occurring over the entirety of the retreat, which may be somewhat inconclusive, if not contradicting, to the overall message conveyed.
 However, the linear interpolation of the stroke width doesn’t just provide a bit of visual variety and a diffuse sense of drama, it also helps mitigating the visual weight of the losses represented by the diminishing stroke width, by this supporting the narrative.
 In effect, this peculiar methodological choice, in combination with the diverging path branching to Polotsk, obscures the fact that we jump from 400,000 men alive in Vilnius (which is the army still intact, since 22,000 of the initial 422,000 were diverging north before and do not account to losses) to just 175,000 (or 43.75%) at Vitebsk, which, if we were aware of it, must certainly ruin the narrative impact and conclusiveness of the presentation.

 Still, there is more to it, as we are facing a case of double-layered rhetorics: There’s a narrative frame to this presentation.
 This is France’s aging master, presenting a last great piece, his legacy, as a gift to the nation, not only a showpiece of his praised methodology, a last, final example of what can be done by its application, but also a comprehensive interpretation of a subject, which is of broader concern to the nation, which it must observe, with due attention and even approval.
 There’s a massive import of good will going with this.
 It is not just about the particular rendition, it is about the remembrance of a perishing army, the grief and grandness of a nation, and the legacy of a great man.
-We must allow for a bit of freedom for a case which is as honorable and great as this.
+We (as a contemporary observer) must allow for a bit of freedom for a case which is as honorable and great as this.
 Even, if we were to dissent from the message conveyed, be it in the minute detail or in the grand scheme of interpretation, we must still remain in awe in front of this masterpiece. — Which sets a frame for reading, which still catches on to the day.

 Who Is Talking?